 Price is obviously one of the most important factors to consider in a tutorial.
 Even if it does not really effect the contents of the tutorial by itself.
 You may create the best tutorial ever but if you sell it to others for 1 million dollars.
 Then, for me at least, that tutorial is completely worthless.

-A 5-rated price it is going to be automatically any free tutorial.
+A price rated with 5.0 is automatically going to be any free tutorial.
 However, if the tutorial needs to be purchased with a currency.
 The price score is going to be a direct relation between its price and its quality ratio.
 Therefore, it is still possible to rate an expensive tutorial with the maximum price score if it somewhat makes sense.

 Out of all the different factors.
 Price is the factor most likely to change with the passage of time.
 Tutorials inherently lose value the more they have been on the market.
 They become outdated while better and updated tutorials are created.
 However, even if a tutorial’s inherent value is going to drop in the future.
 Their price is still set by their sellers.
 Some sellers will decrease the price of their products accordingly but some will not.